Primordial black holes from an interrupted phase transition: PBH abundance

 Then, Eq.\,\eqref{eq:nPBH} can be approximated as \bal n_{\rm PBH}(t_{\rm RH}) \simeq \sqrt{ \frac{4\pi}{3\hat{\beta}_{\rm max}}} \bigg(\frac{a_{\rm max}}{a_{\rm RH}}\bigg)^3 \frac{\Gamma(T_{\rm max})}{H_{\rm max}}, \eal for $\hat \beta_{\rm max}>50$.
 Assuming that the PBH yield is unchanged after reheating temperature, we obtain $f_{\rm PBH}$ as \bal &f_{\rm PBH} = \frac{M_{\rm PBH} n_{\rm PBH}/s}{\rho_{\rm DM}/s} \notag \\ &\sim 1\,\alpha \, \bigg( \! \frac{T_{\rm RH}}{10^5\,\GeV} \! \bigg) \Bigg( \! \frac{ \left( \frac{\Gamma(T_{\rm max})}{H_{\rm max}^4} \! \right)}{10^{-17}} \Bigg) \bigg( \frac{10^4}{\hat\beta_{\rm max}} \bigg)^{\!\! \frac12} \! \bigg( \frac{a_{\rm RH}/a_{\rm max}} {10}\bigg)^{\!\! \frac32} \! , \eal where the observed dark matter relic abundance is taken to be $\rho_{\rm DM}/s \simeq 0.4\,\eV$\,\cite{Planck:2018vyg}.

 In Fig.\,\ref{fig:pheno}, we depict $\Gamma(T_{\rm max})/H_{\rm max}^4$ required to give a sizable $f_{\rm PBH}$ for different $M_{\rm PBH}$ (or $T_{\rm RH}$) for $\alpha=0.1$, {$a_{\rm RH}/a_{\rm max}=10$} and $\hat{\beta}_{\rm max}=10^5$, taking $g_*(T)$ to be the Standard Model value\,\cite{Saikawa:2018rcs}.
 We also show relevant constraints coming from the null observation of PBH evaporation signal (cyan), lensing by PBHs (purple), gravitational waves (blue), and accretion (green), taken from Ref.\,\cite{Auffinger:2022khh}.
 The dotted line on the right edge represents the lower bound of $T_{\rm RH} \gtrsim 5\,\MeV$ (and thus an upper bound of $M_{\rm PBH}$) coming from the big bang nucleosynthesis\,\cite{Kawasaki:1999na, Kawasaki:2000en, Hannestad:2004px, Ichikawa:2005vw,deSalas:2015glj, Hasegawa:2019jsa} while the one on the left edge depicts the critical PBH mass $M_\star\simeq 5\times 10^{14}\,{\rm gram}$ below which PBHs evaporate completely before the present\,\cite{Carr:2009jm, Carr:2016hva}.
-For masses smaller than $M_\star$, we also indicate constraints from BBN (pink) and CMB anisotropies (orange) on evaporating PBHs\,\cite{Auffinger:2022khh}.
-As one can see from this figure, a broad range of values for $\Gamma(T_{\rm max})/H_{\rm max}^4$ lead to an abundance of PBHs that is of phenomenological interest, including PBHs that could constitute the whole dark matter of our Universe.
+For masses smaller than $M_\star$, we also indicate constraints from BBN (pink) and CMB anisotropies (orange)\,\cite{Auffinger:2022khh}.
+Remarkably, a broad range of values for $\Gamma(T_{\rm max})/H_{\rm max}^4$ lead to an abundance of PBHs that is of phenomenological interest, including PBHs that could constitute the whole dark matter of our Universe.